-On August 21st, 2017 DJI released news and mandatory firmware update for their spark drone owners.
-The owners of DJI’ latest and smallest quadcopter must update their firmware by the 1st of September, or their machine will automatically ground themselves.
-It doesn’t want to risk even the slightest possibility of a drone injuring people as it crashes to the ground.
-The firmware update is to stop in-flight shutdowns that have been occurring.
+On August 21st, 2017, DJI released news and mandatory firmware update for their spark drone owners.
+The owners of DJI’s latest and smallest quadcopter must update their firmware by the 1st of September 2017, or their machine will automatically ground themselves.
+They did not want to risk even the slightest possibility of a drone injuring people as it crashes to the ground.
+The firmware update is to stop in-flight shutdowns that were occurring.
 So no bad things to fix a safety issue.

-These kinds of problem are to be expected in this industry.
-A few drones will malfunction from time to time; it does not matter if it is Yuneec, GoPro, DJI or 3D Robotics.
+These kinds of problems are to be expected in this industry.
+A few drones will malfunction from time to time; it does not matter if it is Yuneec, GoPro, DJI, or 3D Robotics.
 I can remember when GoPro recalled its Karma drone.
-The same goes for almost every robotic lawn mower, robotic vacuum or even smartphone or tablet for that matters.
+The same goes for almost every robotic lawnmower, robotic vacuum, or even smartphone or tablet for that matters.
 The big difference, of course, is that when a smartphone shuts down for an unexpected reboot, it doesn’t come crashing out of the sky.

 DJI investigates Spark drone after users report fly-aways and unexplained crashes

 “DJI is aware of a small number of reports involving Spark drones that have lost power mid-flight,” a DJI spokesperson told Digital Trends.
 “Flight safety and product reliability are top priorities.
 Our engineers are thoroughly reviewing each customer case and working to address this matter urgently.
 DJI products are tested for thousands of hours, and the overwhelming number of customers enjoy using our products with minimal disruption.”

 DJI had fix this problem and add additional safeguards through a firmware update, which can be installed through the DJI Go 4 app.

 DJI Spark multiple gimbal errors and DJI Spark: Choppy Video Feed?
 Here’s How To Fix It

 So some Spark owner is facing problems fresh out of the box.
 After doing the updates, the system gives multiple gimbal errors: gimbal motor overloaded, gimbal motor protection, gimbal rotation error, and gimbal joint angle sensor initialization error.

 Having trouble connecting your DJI Spark to iPhone?
 Here’s how to fix it